jjaffeux/Motionscan/README.md

 -snapWithStatus(searchStarted, success:searchCompleted,error:searchError,notFound:searchNotFound)

-If an image is not in the cache, you can trigger an API call to search on your account.
+If an image is not in the cache, you can trigger an API call to search it on your account.

 ```ruby
 scanner.snapWithStatus(